Empowerment Group Partners

 When should I visit my group?

-How does ZOE encourage the growth of faith among participants?
+How does Zoe Empowers encourage the growth of faith among participants?

-ZOE is a religiously non-restrictive program.
+Zoe Empowers is a religiously non-restrictive program.
 All orphans and vulnerable children are able to qualify for the program regardless of their beliefs.
-ZOE does not coerce children into saying they believe in certain way to fully participate in the program.
-However, ZOE is a Christian organization and we do not leave our faith behind us as we help children to help themselves.
-The children in ZOE’s program both see and hear the Christian message of God’s great love for them.
+Zoe Empowers does not coerce children into saying they believe in certain way to fully participate in the program.
+However, Zoe Empowers is a Christian organization and we do not leave our faith behind us as we help children to help themselves.
+The children in Zoe Empowers’s program both see and hear the Christian message of God’s great love for them.
 This message is always an invitation and never a requirement for being a full and respected member of the group.
 As in every other aspect of the program, the young people are encouraged to make decisions for themselves.
 This is also why the program is so effective in children learning about God’s love.
 Because the young people make their own decisions, they also take responsibility to speak with one another, and with other members of the community about the Gospel.
 Groups often incorporate prayer, worship and faith sharing in wonderful, non-exclusive ways.

 What can I expect for updates and reports about my partnered group?

 So that you may journey with your group as they complete the three year Zoe Empowers empowerment program we provide a series of reports and updates.
 The first report is the name list and group picture of your children sent about five months after the groups begin meeting.
 During the remainder of the three years, Zoe Empowers will provide two reports each year – a case study report specific to each working group and an annual summary report.
 The case study report examines the challenges and achievements of a child or family from the group (s) partnered with you.
 The annual report provides detailed information about the activities of all the groups in a specific class (i.e. the groups in a country that began meeting at the same time).
 And finally, after your group has graduated Zoe Empowers will provide a final report of their accomplishments.
 Click here to view our Sample Reports.